efgonz/js-app/README.md

 # JsApp

-This is a sample app that exemplifies the use of nested angular reactive forms synchronizing its validations.
+This is an app that exemplifies the use of nested angular reactive forms, allowing to have custom validations and synchronize them.
 The outputs are shown in live JSON output.

 ## Getting Started

-Install needed dependencies:
+Install dependencies:

 ```
 npm install